tjcsl/ion/SETUP.md

 ## Docker Post Set-Up

 Navigate to http://localhost:8080 in the web browser of your choice.
 You might have to wait up to 60 seconds the first time that you create the container.
-When presented with the login page, log in with your Ion username and the password "notfish" (without the quotes).
+When presented with the login page, log in with the username "admin" or a [generated username](https://github.com/tjcsl/ion/blob/dev/USERNAMES.md) and the password "notfish" (without the quotes).

 ## Useful Commands